CSR Activity Report (CSR Guideline Activity Reports) - Safety, Accident Prevention, and Environmental Preservation

 Next, the Group works to eliminate accidents in routine activities.
 Managers strive to maintain a sense of alertness in the workplace by continually reminding people to act with safety first, considering what the consequences (accidents) could be under any and all circumstances.
 In addition, if an occupational accidents does occur, an accident report is sent out to the entire Toray Group.
 In an effort to eliminate similar accidents, the unit heads and unit chiefs of each workplace take a leading role in discussing the report with workplace team members, imagining the cause of the accident as a specific danger in their own workplace, in order to raise everyone’s safety awareness and ensure commitment to the basics.

-Example of work made safer by improving movement pathways through a change in layout
+Example of work made safer by improving movement pathways by removing unnecessary items

-Example of work made safer by improving movement pathways through a change in layout
+Example of work made safer by improving movement pathways by removing unnecessary items

 Number of Occupational Accidents1: Toray Group (Lost work time and non-lost work time)